roytang/blog/content/post/2020/03/covid19/index.md

 ### The story so far

-Locally, our country had a very small number of confirmed cases coming into the last week, I think it was at around 20 or less before Sunday.
+Locally, our country had a very small number of confirmed cases coming into the last week, I think it was at around 20 or less before Sunday the 8th.
 And only 1 confirmed death.
 The president had previously addressed the country in some kind of incoherent drunken rant that didn't say much but was easily repurposed by internet memers into some kind of spoken word poetry.

-The DOH claimed we had everything under control.
+There is a shortage of face masks.
+People are reminded to wash their hands regularly and practice social distancing when possible.
+The DOH claimed we had everything under control. *Eat Bulaga* and *Showtime* have been running shows without a live studio audience.
+Life was still mostly normal.

 But during this week, more and more cases were reported, in ever-increasing quantities.
 As of Saturday (the 14th) night, we were up to 111 confirmed cases and I think 8 deaths, with 40+ reported during that day alone.
 That fatality rate of around 7%, is way higher than the global 1-3%, which is a good indicator of how many unreported cases we probably have locally, due to the severe lack of testing.